Embedding Dimension Phenomena in Intersection Complete Codes: Tangled Sunflowers

 \section{Tangled Sunflowers}

-For $n\ge 1$ we construct an intersection complete code $\T_n\subseteq 2^{[2n]}$, and investigate $t_n\od \odim(\T_n)$.
-We use Theorem \ref{thm:sunflower} to prove the following: for $d\ge 1$ there exists $n$ such that $t_n = d$.
+For $n\ge 1$ we construct a family of intersection complete codes $\T_n\subseteq 2^{[2n]}$, and investigate the open embedding dimensions of these codes.
+The code $\T_n$ is constructed so that its realizations consist of two sunflowers with $n$ petals that are ``tangled" in the sense that the $i$-th petal of the first sunflower meets the $i$-th petal of the second, and no other incidences occur.
+We use the sunflower theorem (Theorem \ref{thm:sunflower}) to prove the following: for any $d\ge 1$ there exists $n$ such that $\odim(\T_n) = d$.
 Thus for every $d\ge 1$, one of the $\T_n$ codes describes an arrangement of convex open sets which can be achieved in $\R^d$ but not a smaller dimension.
-Beyond this statement and some basic bounds, however, determining the behavior of $t_n$ remains an open problem, ripe for future investigation.
+Beyond this statement and some basic bounds, however, determining the exact open embedding dimension of $\T_n$ remains an open problem, ripe for future investigation.

 \begin{definition} Let $n\ge 1$.
 Define $\T_n\subseteq 2^{[2n]}$ to be the code consisting of the following codewords:\begin{itemize} \item[(i)] $\{2k-1, 2k\}$ for $k=1,2,\ldots, n$, \item[(ii)] $\{1, 3,5,\ldots, 2n-1\}$ and $\{2,4,6,\ldots, 2n\}$, \item[(iii)] all singletons, and \item[(iv)] the empty set. \end{itemize} For each $n$ define $t_n \od \odim( \T_n)$. \end{definition}